VisTrails/VisTrails/doc/usersguide/wrapping.rst

 Besides patching, the diff too can be used to check differences between specs and to suggest upgrades.
 When calling ``wrapper.diff`` from the comand line, ``showf/showc`` shows differences between specifications and ``upgradef/upgradec`` prints upgrade path suggestions between specifications.
 The upgrade command supports custom functions for calculating module and port similarities.
 This can be useful because which module and port upgrades that are possible are usually very library-specific.

-The python wrapper
+The Python wrapper
 ==================

 The PythonParser is the main class for automatically wrapping functions and classes:

   vistrails.core.wrapper.python_parser.PythonParser

 The wrapping often needs to be adjusted for different libraries.
-For instance, ``VTK`` classes contains many getter/setter methods, whereas ``numpy` mostly expose operations as functions.
+For instance, ``VTK`` classes contains many getter/setter methods, whereas ``numpy`` mostly expose operations as functions.
 Therefore the wrapper is designed to be extensible to support different types of wrappings.
 PythonParser options include:

   * default_type - default type to use
   * instance_type - default type for class instances